Beanzilla/oreveins/README.md

 ## Usage

-For optimal performance of a orevein place a block down then place the orevein, on top them break the block under the orevein, make sure there is a 3x3x3 space with the orevein in the middle of that.
+For optimal performance of a orevein place a block down then place the orevein, on top then break the block under the orevein, make sure there is a 3x3x3 space with the orevein in the middle of that.

 ![usage](usage.gif)